ZhiyangLeeCN/tesseract-php/README.md

     cmake .. -DPHP_CONFIG_DIR=php-config where the path
     make
     ```
-4. Copy `libphp_tesseract.so` to php extensions directory and changed php.ini `extension=libphp_tesseract.so`.
+3. Copy `libphp_tesseract.so` to php extensions directory and changed php.ini `extension=libphp_tesseract.so`.

-5. Run `php -m` to check if tesseract-php is already installed
+4. Run `php -m` to check if tesseract-php is already installed

 ## Windows

 You have to build php-src first, php-src build in win32 system reference `http://wiki.php.net/internals/windows/stepbystepbuild`

-1. [Download](https://cppan.org/client/cppan-master-Windows-client.zip) the latest CPPAN (C++ Archive Network `https://cppan.org/`) client from `https://cppan.org/client/`.

-2. Get latest tesseract-php source code to local.
+1. Get latest tesseract-php source code to local.

-3. Run
+2. Run
     ```
     cd tesseract-php
     cppan